-- 1. The Shares have been duly authorized for issuance and, when issued, delivered and paid for, as contemplated in the Registration Statement and prospectus, the Shares will be validly issued, fully paid and non-assessable. - 2.
-When the Warrants are issued, delivered and paid for, as contemplated in the Registration Statement and prospectus, the Warrants will constitute valid and binding obligations of the Company. - 3.
-The Warrant Shares have been duly authorized for issuance and, when issued and delivered against payment therefor upon the exercise of the Warrants in accordance with the terms therein, the Warrant Shares will be validly issued, fully paid and non-assessable.
+- 1. The Debenture Shares have been duly and validly authorized for issuance and, when issued by the Company and delivered by the Company upon the valid conversion of the Debenture, in accordance with and in the manner described in the Registration Statement, the Securities Purchase Agreement and the Debenture, the Debenture Shares will be validly issued, fully paid and non-assessable. - 2.
+The Warrant Shares have been duly and validly authorized for issuance and, when issued by the Company and delivered by the Company and upon the valid exercise of the Warrants and against receipt of the exercise price therefor, in accordance with and in the manner described in the Registration Statement, the Securities Purchase Agreement and the Warrant, will be validly issued, fully paid and non-assessable. - 3.
+The First Tranche Commitment Shares are validly issued, fully paid and non-assessable.